 All volunteers are issued with a crew booklet with emergency details and contact details of all people they may need to contact during the event.
 All key event officials will have a radio or Satellite phone for communications.

-The event will have a high level of IT and communications infrastructure in place, including satellite phones for key event staff and volunteers, and internet connection at campsite.
+The event has a high level of IT and communications infrastructure in place, including satellite phones for key event staff and volunteers, and satellite internet connection at campsite for organisers use.

 There will also be a duplex radio communications system across the course allowing all event officials to be in constant radio communications throughout the event.

 Each competitor in the Big Red Run will have a GPS satellite tracker to enable the race organisers to keep track of their exact location at any point in time, and also allow participants to signal for help should they require assistance at any point in time.